 However, if you don’t feel like driving, you can rely on public transportation to Xpujil.
 From there you can find a taxi to Kohunlich.

 OPENING TIME from 8 am to 5 pm.

 MAP– you can check out the map here.

-GUIDES – At the time I was there there was no available guides, so if you like to have one walking with you, I would suggest you to ask the pro natura office the day before so that they can arrange it for you.
+GUIDES – At the time I was there there were no available guides, so if you like to have one walking with you, I would suggest you ask the pro natura office the day before so that they can arrange it for you.

 The only resort close to the site is the amazing The Explorean Kohunlich, a luxury all-inclusive property halfway from the main road and the site entrance with exceptional exclusive service, tranquillity, and a lovely pool overlooking the thick jungle where the elegant bungalows are scattered around.

 The hotel organizes different excursions within the area as well.
 To make your reservation or check out the available deals you can follow this link.

 Otherwise, you can stay at a little property located on the main road right before the turn, modest but new and with elegant finishes.

 Even if you are a little sophisticated but don’t feel like spending a fortune you will find peace of mind there.

 If you wish to stay in Xpujil you can check out some options here.
 You can also keep in mind that in Xpujil there are many modest hotel options that don’t work with booking companies and don’t even have a webpage.